The "cauldron" of ideas

-- Communicate with experts, listen to the opinion of the experts more.
+Communicate with experts, listen to their opinion more.

-- Watch the news based on your scope’s direction: what current events are happening, what's new.
+Watch the news based on your goal’s direction: what current events are happening, what's new.

 Take as much as possible from the internet.
 A good idea can come spontaneously, for example, as a reaction to the news you hear.

 As the “cauldron” fills up, start filtering your “brilliant” ideas: analyze which ones may be of interest to the target audiences, and which are better left for another project.

 This is one of the easy ways to make content 100% engaging for your subscribers.
 Identify and collect keywords that interest your audience the most and use them as topics for your posts.
 For example, this can be done using the Yandex word selection service.

 Just don't overdo it with SEO copywriting, your copy should remain logical, interesting and useful.
 Always think about your target audience.